Legislation

 Operating principle of the Act

 The HRA works as follows: Research on human beings is categorically prohibited unless a research project is approved by an independent supervisory body in accordance with the statutory requirements.
-In certain clearly regulated exceptional cases, human research projects may also be conducted without authorisation.
+In certain clearly defined exceptional cases, certain human research projects do not require approval.
+This exemption applies only to research projects with anonymised data.

 Key aspects